Preparing for The Super Bowl - February 7th, Hour 2

 What do you think?

-Um I I I've I do comprehensive interviews with him.
+I do comprehensive interviews with him.

 I'll be doing them fairly regularly with him, and others will as well.

-I love, you know, I I think Americans, if you pay taxes, and the average American makes sixty-six grand a year, and you see hundreds of billions of dollars wasted on money abroad for woke programs,
+I love, you know, I think Americans, if you pay taxes and the average American makes $66,000 a year, and you see hundreds of billions of dollars wasted on money abroad for woke programs, Green New Deal programs,

-Green New Deal programs, DEI programs, chan transgenderism, LGBTQ plus programs worldwide, and you see Americans suffering, every American taxpayer should be disgusted.
+DEI programs, transgenderism, LGBTQ plus programs worldwide, and you see Americans suffering, every American taxpayer should be disgusted.

 And you know who really makes this country great?

-The people that work hard, play by the rules, obey the laws, pay their taxes, people like you, people like me, and and I look at that and I it makes my blood boil that they would squander and steal our money and our children's money and our grandchildren's money.
+And I look at that and it makes my blood boil that they would squander and steal our money and our children's money and our grandchildren's money.

-Um anyway, you've been very patient, Jim.
+Anyway, you've been very patient, Jim.

 We do appreciate you being there.

-Uh, I don't know how you got that wrong the first time, but I'm glad you got it right the second time.
+I don't know how you got that wrong the first time, but I'm glad you got it right the second time.

-Um, but we'll talk more about that later.
+But we'll talk more about that later.

 You pray to God that never happens, right?

-But you know, if it does happen, it's a dangerous world.
+But, you know, if it does happen, it's a dangerous world.

 It's where your nightmare can start in your life because we live in a time where government overreach is very real.

-Prosecutors, politicians, they want nothing more than make to make examples out of law-abiding gun owners, people like you and me.
+Prosecutors, politicians, they want nothing more than to make examples out of law-abiding gun owners, people like you and me.

 I know it didn't involve a gun, but look what they tried to do to poor Daniel Penny.